tldkhang/react-zxing-scanner/README.md

 ## Usage

-Here is a quick example, using the default ScrollView renderer.
+Here is a quick example

 ```tsx
 import React from 'react';